 (1) The CEO may grant a licence in writing to any person to enter and use any land to which this Division applies.

-(1a) The Minister, after consultation with the Conservation Commission or the Marine Authority, as the case requires, and on the recommendation of the CEO, may, by notice published in the Gazette, declare that a permit is required for the carrying on of any activity specified in the notice on land to which this Division applies.
+(1a) The Minister, after consultation with the Commission, and on the recommendation of the CEO, may, by notice published in the Gazette, declare that a permit is required for the carrying on of any activity specified in the notice on land to which this Division applies.

 (1b) The CEO may grant to a person a permit of the kind required by a declaration made under subsection (1a).